-Between February and October 1945, the Dow Jones Industrial Average advanced 21.3%.
-Must have been a time of prosperity, or a bubble, right?
+Between February and October 1945, the Dow Jones Industrial Average advanced by 21.3%.
+Must have been a time of prosperity or a bubble, right?

 Nope.
 Would you believe that this performance occurred during a recession?
-Since we're still unclear about whether the current economy is out of recession for good, or whether it will dip back downward, it's worth reflecting on what that uncharacteristic market behavior can teach us.
+With it still unclear whether the economy is out of recession for good or will dip back downward, it's worth reflecting on what that uncharacteristic market behavior can teach us.
 Before you buy the hype, take a look at how the stock market has actually performed during and following recessions in the past.

 Recessions aren't "bad"

-Investors who are quick to head for the exits simply because there is a recession looming are forgetting one very important fact: The principal goal of an investor is to focus on acquiring strong businesses selling at attractive prices -- regardless of the market environment.
+Investors who are quick to head for the exits simply because there's a recession looming are forgetting one very important fact: The principal goal of an investor is to focus on acquiring strong businesses selling at attractive prices -- regardless of the market environment.

-This time around, investors who bought stocks when the recession was first officially announced last December have done handsomely, getting in near the bottom, and catching the entire rally since March.
+This time around, investors who bought stocks when the recession was first officially announced in December 2008 have done handsomely, getting in near the bottom and catching the entire rally since March 2009.
 Yet that won't always happen.
-You might experience a little volatility, or find yourself waiting months for any capital appreciation.
+You might experience a little volatility or find yourself waiting a period of months before seeing any capital appreciation.
 But that's the nature of the markets -- sometimes they rise, sometimes they fall, and sometimes they go nowhere.

 Market timing is useless